lunarc/lunarc_docs/docs/quick_reference.md

 ## Global working directory

-For job submission, there is a centre file system common to all Lunarc systems:
+For job submission, we recommend using the centre file system, which is currently only available from Aurora:

     /lunarc/nobackup/users/xxxx